m00236484/Data-Catalog/README.md

     c- notifiy subscribed fellows if there change on a dataset.
 3- Allow the fellows to search for a specfic a dataset by name or category.
 4- Allow the fellows to add a new dataset if it's not exist in the Datacatalog.

+Engineering Chalanges:
+1- since the datasets live across different sources
+    a- each source has it's own chracterstic and customization. b- each dataset has different formats and extension (CSV, JSON,and etc).
+2- Size: most of dataset are very huage  (hundred of GB, terabyte) which requered a better utlization for resources during  moving it from source to Datacatalog.